-It’s actually a tool called iMyMac’s Browser Cleanup.
+It’s actually a tool called iMyMac Mac Cleaner’s Privacy.
 This tool covers various issues such as protection of privacy from your browser and browser security.
 It addresses these issues by cleaning up the browser automatically.

 In addition, it helps in improving browser performance by removing unnecessary files in your browser and cleaning it up completely.

 It has the ability to clear cookies, private files, and history information in various browsers such as Safari, Opera, Chrome, Internet Explorer, and Firefox.